Skip to main content

 1. Delegatee matching: When Bob uses a delegation from Alice, the server checks that the delegatee field in Alice’s delegation matches Bob’s identity

-2. PKH format expected: The server expects the delegatee to be in PKH DID format (did:pkh:eip155:...)
+2. Primary DID expected: The server expects the delegatee to be the primary DID (e.g., did:pkh:eip155:... for Ethereum wallets)

-3. Session DIDs are ephemeral: Bob’s session DID changes with each authentication, so a delegation to bob.did would be invalid after Bob re-authenticates
+3. Session DIDs are ephemeral: Bob’s session DID changes with each authentication, so a delegation to bob.sessionDid would be invalid after Bob re-authenticates

-The PKH DID remains constant as long as Bob uses the same wallet address, making it the correct identifier for persistent user-to-user relationships.
+The primary DID remains constant as long as Bob uses the same authentication method (e.g., same wallet address), making it the correct identifier for persistent user-to-user relationships.

 Quick Reference

-If you see the error “Delegation failed: invalid delegatee”, check that you are using .pkhDid instead of .did when specifying the delegate.
+If you see the error “Delegation failed: invalid delegatee”, verify that you are using tc.did (after signIn()) rather than tc.sessionDid when specifying the delegate.